transmission-remote-gui/transgui/readme.txt

 MaxFoldersHistory=10

 [Interface]
+;In Linux/MacOs Only if "Open Container Folder" give you error FileOpenDoc=0

+[Interface]
 ;Alternate File Manager (Windows Only) FileManagerDefault={Full path to your File Manager .exe}
 FileManagerDefaultParam={Alternate parameters, could be left blank}